METALS-Copper steadies as traders eye U.S.-China trade talks

 A weaker dollar makes metals cheaper for buyers using other currencies.

-Benchmark copper on the London Metal Exchange (LME) traded down 0.1 percent at $5,912 a tonne in official rings after surging 3.2 percent on Friday in its biggest one-day gain since Sept.
+Benchmark copper on the London Metal Exchange (LME) closed 0.1 percent up at $5,923 a tonne after surging 3.2 percent on Friday in its biggest one-day gain since Sept.
 21.

 It rose from a low base, however, having hit an 18-month low of $5,725 last week.